-Technology has helped search marketers become more efficient in their day-to-day, but that doesn’t negate a decrease in workload, it means we fill up our time being more meticulous and better at what we do.
+Technology has helped search marketers become more efficient in their day-to-day keyword optimization, but that doesn’t mean a decrease in workload.
+Instead, it means we fill up our time being more meticulous and better at what we do.
 If you’re looking to upload a general keyword into Google’s free AdWords Keyword Tool and expect it to spit out the perfect keyword set, you’re mistaken.
 The job isn’t completed just yet.
 Even if you have what you think is the right keyword, your ad may likely match to a group of phrases you never really wanted—some can be quite embarrassing.

 Here are some practices that can help streamline and improve the quality of your keyword research and planning to find best keywords for SEO/SEM campaigns.
 For the sake of examples below, we’ll use “Andy’s Dog Store” as a fictitious business.

 Start By Prioritizing SEM Keywords

 Typically, you will prioritize keyword buying in this order—in regard to cost and performance—with 1 and 2 as must haves and 3 as an optional if budget permits: